Can you smell the sulfur veggies?

 • When you prepare meats, marinate them in garlic.

 • Fried onions on everything!

-Before you go and start cooking, I would strongly recommend just steaming those smellier of the sulfur veggies for a short time so that they don’t turn to a stinky mush.
+Before you go and start cooking, I would strongly recommend just steaming those smellier sulfur veggies for a short time so that they don’t turn into a stinky mush.
 Cauliflower, broccoli, and brussels sprouts, I’m looking at you!